swerling/synfeld/README.txt

 As the example app above shows, you can serve templated content in the form of 'haml' or 'erb' files (the #erb_test and #haml_test methods in the code above).

-Requests are bound to the first matching route.

 Synfeld can currenty serve up the following types of static files:

         js, css, png, gif, jpg, jpeg, html